bentomhall/nih-system/homebrewery/core.homebrew.md

 This variant allows a short-rest dependent class to adventure alongside a party of long-rest dependent classes without compromise, at the cost of some in-universe verisimilitude.
 In this variant, short rests only take 1 minute, but are limited to two per character per long rest.
 This way, any individual can choose to take a short rest at almost any time between combats, but can't endlessly spam them.

 ##### Safe resting only
 Unlike the previous two variants which focused on making short rests easier, this one focuses on making long rests harder.
-This is most suited for parties who frequently have only one (or even fewer) major fight/challenge per in-game day, so short rests become meaningless.
-In this variant, you can only take a long rest when in a "safe spot"--an inn in a safe town, a fortified camp, etc. Somewhere you don't have to set watches or worry about attack or random visitors interrupting you.
-Any other overnight rest becomes a short rest--short rests now take 8 hours of rest.
+This is most suited for parties who frequently have only one (or even fewer) major fight/challenge per in-game day so short rests become meaningless.
+In this variant, you can only take a long rest when in a "safe spot": an inn in a safe town, a fortified camp, etc. Somewhere you don't have to set watches or worry about attack or random visitors interrupting you.
+Any other overnight rest becomes a short rest; short rests now take 8 hours of rest.
 This variant is hardest on pure casters (shamans, priests, and arcanists) if you try to use it while keeping a regular cadence of fights.
 <!--end aside-->